plone/training/docs/voltoaddons/03-block-view.md

 ```

 And we change how we wrap the `DataTableView` to keep the `file_path` specific
-logic local to the `DataTable` component
+logic local to the `DataTable` component.

 ```jsx
 export default withFileData(({ data: { file_path } }) => file_path)(